Vegans and Calcium Intake

-High-calcium, lower-oxalate, dark leafy greens are the best sources of calcium for vegans—turnip greens, mustard greens, kale, bok choy, and collard greens.
+High-calcium, lower-oxalate, dark leafy greens are the best sources of calcium for vegans: turnip greens, mustard greens, kale, bok choy, and collard greens.
+Choy sum and gai choy are two high-calcium greens common in Asian cuisine.
+Although less common in the United States, some specialty Asian markets may carry them.
 In addition to calcium, greens also contain vitamin K, potassium, and magnesium, which contribute to better bone health.

 While spinach, Swiss chard, and beet greens are high in calcium, the calcium isn’t well absorbed due to their high content of oxalate, which binds calcium and prevents absorption from the digestive tract.

-Other sources of calcium are fortified drinks, calcium-set tofu, oranges, figs, and supplements.
+Other sources of calcium are fortified drinks, calcium-set tofu, figs, and supplements.

-It’s safe for vegans to take 500 mg of calcium per day or less if you aren’t getting large amounts of calcium from other sources.
+It’s safe for vegans to supplement with 300 mg of calcium per day or less if they aren’t getting large amounts of calcium from other sources.
 Research is mixed about whether calcium intakes above 1,400 mg per day can put people at risk for chronic disease.